 - Double-tap on AirPods 1st and 2nd generation.

-- Force-press the stem on AirPods Pro and AirPods 3rd generation.
+- Force-press or press & hold the stem on AirPods 3rd generation and AirPods Pro.

 - Press and hold the Digital Crown on AirPods Max.

-- Press and hold the Digital Crown on Apple Watch.
+- Press and hold the Digital Crown on the Apple Watch.

 - Raise your Apple Watch near your face and speak your voice command.